scipy/scipy/doc/source/dev/contributor/quickstart_ubuntu.rst

 Building SciPy
 --------------

 #.
 Download, install, and test the latest release of the `Anaconda Distribution of Python`_.
-In addition to the latest version of Python 3, the Anaconda distribution includes dozens of the most popular Python packages for scientific computing, the ``conda`` package manager, and tools for managing virtual environments.
+In addition to the latest version of Python 3, the Anaconda Distribution includes dozens of the most popular Python packages for scientific computing, the ``conda`` package manager, and tools for managing virtual environments.

    If you're installing using the terminal, be sure to follow the "Next Steps" listed after the installer finishes.
 You might also need to restart your terminal window or enter ``source ~/.bashrc`` for all the changes to take effect.

 #.
-(Optional) In a terminal window, enter ``conda list``. |br| This shows a list of all the Python packages that came with the Anaconda distribution of Python.
+(Optional) In a terminal window, enter ``conda list``. |br| This shows a list of all the Python packages that came with the Anaconda Distribution of Python.
 Note the latest released version of SciPy is among them; this is not the development version you are going to build and will be able to modify.

    Ideally, we'd like to have both versions, and we'd like to be able to switch between the two as needed. `Virtual environments <https://medium.freecodecamp.org/why-you-need-python-environments-and-how-to-manage-them-with-conda-85f155f4353c>`_ can do just that.
 With a few keystrokes in the terminal or even the click of an icon, we can enable or disable our development version.
 Let's set that up.